Thananontnc/Ev_Charging_Station_Web_App/README.md

 - [ ] Charging station reviews and ratings
 - [ ] Loyalty program and rewards
 - [ ] Multi-language support (Thai/English)

 ---

-## 📞 Support

-For questions or issues related to this project:
-- Create an issue on GitHub
-- Contact via email: [Your Email]
-- Course discussion forum: [Link if applicable]

----